Alpel99/foamslicer/README.md

 # ideas/todo
+## rotation of initial stl could be off:
+* get extreme points
+    * basically trapezoid
+* align axis with one of the sides
+    * need option to align with other sides
+        * e.g. dunno which one might be smaller

 ## pre points ?
 * need some stuff to flip?
 * some sort of length offset between piece and real dimension